 - Keith Johnson

-Applications for the Spring 2021 grant cycle will be accepted from December 15 through February 1 and must be submitted via the online grant portal.
-Applications are due by 11:59 PM CST on February 1.
+Applications for the Fall 2022 grant cycle will be accepted from July 15 through September 1 and must be submitted via the online grant portal.
+Applications are due by 11:59 p.m.
+CST on September 1.

 As part of this fall grant cycle, $171,400 is available to support Mills County nonprofit organizations and community projects.
 Of the total available funds, $132,660 is restricted to the Malvern area from the William L. Costello Endowed Fund, and $38,740 is available to support projects throughout the county.

-Before beginning, please download and review the Fact Sheet below (updated December 2020), which includes eligibility requirements, FAQs, and application instructions.
+Before beginning, please download and review the Grant Program Fact Sheet below (updated July 2022), which includes eligibility requirements, FAQs, and application instructions.